Teacher Bios for 2024

-Trisha Brown is an experienced Nantucket basket weaver from New England.
-Trisha grew up weaving baskets under her mother’s tutelage, and has devoted her professional life to refining her craft.
+Trisha is an experienced Nantucket basket weaver from New England.
+Trisha grew up weaving baskets under her mother’s tutelage, and has devoted her professional life refining her craft.
 In addition to working for the family business, DELS Nantucket Baskets, Trisha travels the East Coast from Florida to New England teaching the time-honored craft of basket weaving.
-Trisha is a member of The Georgia Basket Association, The North Carolina Basket Association, The North East Basketmakers' Guild, The National Basketry Organization and The Basket Museum on Nantucket, and she has distinguished herself by winning Best of Show in 2011 and 2012, and First Place in the Teacher Category in 2013 according to the Northeast Basketmakers’ Guild.
+Trisha is a member of the Georgia Basket Association, The North Carolina Basket Association, The North East Baskets’ Guild, The National Basketry Organization and the Basket Museum on Nantucket, and she has distinguished herself by winning Best of Show in 2011 and 2012, and First Place in the Teacher Category n 2013 according to the Northeast Basketmakers’ Guild.
 Recently, Trisha has used her weaving knowhow to push the boundaries of basketry by developing new designs, such as the Cottage Sewing and Jewelry Basket.
 Trisha is more than a weaver, she’s also a wife and a mother.
 Her husband also works for the family business, and helps Trisha with her traveling classes and teaching.
 Trisha’s daughter is sixteen and already showing promise as a weaver herself.
 Even with such a busy personal and professional life, Trisha still finds time to involve herself with her community and is active as Co-Chair of Communication. www.Delsnantuckets.com

 Jelena Clay – Hilo, Hawaii